 The goal of chemotherapy is to destroy the abnormal cells and induce (cause) disease remission in a process called induction.
 More than 40 different chemotherapy drugs are available to treat non-Hodgkin lymphoma; often these are used in various combinations.
 The choices of drugs and combinations that will work best for you will depend on the specific type of NHL you have, how extensive the disease is, and whether your disease responded to previous therapy or has relapsed (returned after previous successful treatment) after remission.

 Our patients receive induction therapy in a state-of-the art outpatient clinic with a team of nurses who have special training and experience in this aspect of patient care.

 Radiation is commonly used in the treatment of non-Hodgkin lymphoma, but this will depend on your specific circumstances.
 If you have slow-growing NHL, you may receive radiation either by itself or in combination with chemotherapy.
 Radiation may also be given as an alternative treatment if you cannot tolerate chemotherapy, or it may be combined with high-dose chemotherapy if your disease has relapsed.

 Blood or Marrow Transplantation

 Outcomes for patients treated through the Blood and Marrow Transplant Center at RPCI are among the highest in the nation.
-The Center for International Blood and Marrow Transplant Research reports that the one-year survival rate for transplant patients treated at Roswell Park was significantly higher than for patients transplanted at most other centers that perform BMT, placing RPCI among the top 9 percent of U.S. centers offering BMT.
+The 2014 Center for International Blood and Marrow Transplant Research report shows that Roswell Park achieved higher than expected one-year survival ratings for allogeneic blood and marrow transplants.

 Roswell Park’s BMT unit and its 14 private patient rooms are HEPA-filtered to maintain the most stringent protection against airborne pathogens.
 The nursing staff is specially trained in the management and care of BMT patients, who have special needs because of their weakened immune systems.